seatsio/seatsio.github.io/docs/Getting Started/getting-started-quick-tutorial/tutorial-book-selected-seats.md

 createdAt: "2018-08-21T09:35:42.604Z"
 updatedAt: "2018-11-19T06:35:27.895Z"
 ---
-So you&#39;ve shown your ticket buyer a floor plan, they selected the seats they wish.
-Now it&#39;s time to actually book them, so that they become unavailable for selection for the next ticket buyer that comes along.
+So you've shown your ticket buyer a floor plan, they selected the seats they wish.
+Now it's time to actually book them, so that they become unavailable for selection for the next ticket buyer that comes along.

 You do this by calling the [Book objects endpoint](doc:api-book-objects) of the Seats API.
 Here are some examples using the respective [API Client libraries](doc:api-client-libraries) you can use: